Frank Clarke (judge): Legal career

+Judicial Career

-High Court judge
+High Court

 He was appointed a Judge of the High Court in 2004.
 He was chairman of the Referendum Commission for the second Lisbon Treaty referendum in 2009.
 As a High Court judge he gave a ruling, on the Leas Cross nursing home case against RTÉ, that the public interest justified the broadcasting of material that otherwise would have been protected by the right to privacy.
 He frequently presided over the Commercial Court during his time at the High Court.
 He was involved in the establishment of two High Court lists in Cork, Chancery and a Non-Jury List.

-In the High Court he heard a broad range of civil cases during his eight years serving on the court.
+During his eight years there, he heard a broad range of civil cases in the High Court.
 He was the judge in cases involving injunctions, personal injuries, judicial review, immigration law, constitutional law, intellectual property law, land law, insolvency law and tax law.

-In 2007 he presided over a dispute involving the lease of Bewley's of Grafton Street and unsuccessful claims by Catherine Murphy and Finian McGrath over the composition of electoral constituency boundaries.
+In 2007, he presided over a dispute involving the lease of Bewley's of Grafton Street and unsuccessful claims by Catherine Murphy and Finian McGrath over the composition of electoral constituency boundaries.
 Beginning in 2009 he oversaw the examinership process of Liam Carroll's Zoe Developments Group and separately an action involving the Irish branch of HSBC related to Bernie Madoff.
 He sat in a three-judge division of the High Court with Nicholas Kearns and Peter Kelly in 2010 in challenge by Paddy McKillen over the transfer of loans to the National Asset Management Agency.
 Their decision was overturned in part on appeal to the Supreme Court in Dellway Investment Limited v.
 NAMA.
 He presided over hearings arising from an action taken by the Irish Bank Resolution Corporation against Seán Quinn in 2011.

-Supreme Court judge
+Supreme Court

 Clarke was first appointed to the Supreme Court in March 2012.